-There are important considerations for older adults in deciding whether to start treatment for high blood pressure if it is above 130/80, including other health conditions and overall fitness.
-Your doctor may work with you to find a blood pressure target that is best for your well-being and may suggest exercise, changes in your diet, and medications.
+There are important considerations for older adults in deciding whether to start treatment for high blood pressure, including other health conditions and overall fitness.
+Your doctor will work with you to find a blood pressure target that is best for your well-being and may suggest exercise, changes in your diet, and medications.

 How can I control my blood pressure?

 You can often lower your blood pressure by changing your day-to-day habits and by taking medication if needed.
-Treatment, especially if you have other medical conditions such as diabetes, requires ongoing evaluation and discussions with your doctor.
+Treatment requires ongoing evaluation and discussions with your doctor, especially if you have other medical conditions such as diabetes.

 Lifestyle changes you can make to help prevent and lower high blood pressure: